gregphillips03/dsci401/README.md

 1) Load the “churn_data.csv” dataset into Python.
 What is the response variable, and what are the predictor variables? these?
 -----------------------------------------------------------------------------------------------------------

++ Response Variable: 'Churn' or the Yes/No boolean value of whether or not a customer left for a competitor.

++ Predictor Variables:

+	+ Gender
+	+ Age
+	+ Income
+	+ FamilySize
+	+ Education
+	+ Calls
+	+ Visits